Upload Button Icon Add office photos

 How to prepare for Cadence Design Systems interview?

 Go through your CV in detail and study all the technologies mentioned in your CV.
 Prepare at least two technologies or languages in depth if you are appearing for a technical interview at Cadence Design Systems.
-The most common topics and skills that interviewers at Cadence Design Systems expect are System Design, Aerospace, C++, Debugging and Automotive.
+The most common topics and skills that interviewers at Cadence Design Systems expect are System Design, Aerospace, C++, Debugging and Python.

 What are the top questions asked in Cadence Design Systems interview?